 Taxes in Croatia 2024

-In 2024, Croatia’s tax system continues to offer a balanced approach to taxation, combining the stimulation of economic growth with a fair distribution of tax liabilities between corporate and individual taxpayers.
-Below is an overview of the main aspects of taxation in Croatia, including corporate tax rates, personal income tax, social tax and VAT.
+The Croatian tax system is well-balanced, stimulating economic growth in the year 2024 and fairly distributing tax liabilities between corporate and individual taxpayers.
+Further below, a summary of key aspects of taxation in Croatia, including corporate tax rates, personal income tax, social tax, and VAT, is outlined.

 Corporate income tax

-In Croatia, the corporate income tax rate is 20%.
-This rate applies to the company’s net profit after deducting allowable expenses and depreciation.
-A reduced rate may apply for small businesses whose annual income does not exceed the statutory threshold.
+The corporate income tax rate in Croatia amounts to 20%.
+The tax at the given rate is payable on net profit after deducting allowable expenses and depreciation.
+Reduced rate can be applicable for a small business, whose annual income does not exceed a statutory threshold.

 Income tax for individuals

-Income tax in Croatia has a progressive scale, which is divided into several tax bands with different rates.
-This means that the higher the income, the higher the tax rate to be paid.
-The tax rates may vary depending on the annual income, taking into account various tax exemptions and deductions available for certain categories of taxpayers, such as families with children or persons investing in pension insurance.
+Income taxation in Croatia is based on a progressive scale, divided into several tax bands with different rates.
+In other words, this means that the higher the income, the higher the tax rate to be paid.
+The rates can further vary depending on annual income, considering various tax exemptions and deductions available for certain categories of taxpayers, such as families with children or persons investing in pension insurance.

 Social tax

-In Croatia, employers and employees are obliged to make social security contributions that cover pension, health, work accident and unemployment insurance.
-The total social tax rate is defined as a percentage of the employee’s salary, with part of the contributions paid by the employer and part by the employee.
+Employers and employees of Croatia pay social security contributions for pension, health, work accident and unemployment insurance.
+The total social tax rate is defined as a certain percentage of the employee’s salary.
+Part of the contributions are paid by the employer and part by the employee.

 Value added tax (VAT)

-The VAT rate in Croatia is 25 per cent for most goods and services.
-There are also reduced VAT rates for certain categories of goods and services, such as food, medical products, books and educational services, which makes the VAT system more flexible and adaptable to different economic conditions and needs of society.
+The standard VAT rate in the Republic of Croatia amounts to 25% of the value of goods and services.
+In particular categories of goods and services, such as food, medical products, books, and educational services, reduced rates of VAT are applied, which makes the VAT system flexible and able to respond to different economic situations and social needs.

-Croatia continues to develop its tax system with the aim of creating a favourable economic environment for business development and providing social support to the population.
-Understanding and correctly applying tax rates and rules allows individual taxpayers and companies to optimise their taxes.
+Nowadays, Croatia is further developing its tax system with the main goal of creating a favorable economic environment for business development and ensuring social support to the population.
+Proper understanding of tax rates and rules, together with their appropriate application, may help individual taxpayers and companies to optimize their taxes.

 Corporate income tax